-16.3 Switching Fee
+17.3 Switching Fee

 On the switching of shares of one fund for shares of another fund the Instrument authorises the Company to impose a switching fee.
-The fee will not exceed an amount equal to the then prevailing preliminary charge for the fund into which shares are being switched.
-The switching fee is payable by the Company to the ACD.
+The fee will not exceed an amount equal to the then prevailing preliminary charge for the Class into which shares are being switched.
+The switching fee is payable to the ACD.
 Currently no switching charge is levied.

-17. Other Dealing Information
+18. Other Dealing Information